-Pet Dermatology in Bend
+Pet Dermatology & Skincare

-Central Oregon’s dry weather can wreck havoc on a pet’s skin.
+Central Oregon’s dry weather can wreak havoc on a pet’s skin.
 Skin is the largest organ of the body; it can also be the hardest to treat.
 Like any problem, treatment starts with a thorough history and physical examination.
 Cytology, skin scrapings, fungal and bacterial cultures, diet trials, and biopsies add more information to the puzzle.

 Frequently Asked Questions About Pet Dermatology: